May 11, 2017

 Customer-managed keys provide an extra level of security for customers with sensitive data.
 With this feature, the customer manages the encryption key themselves and makes it accessible to Snowflake.
 If the customer decides to disable access, data can no longer be decrypted.
 In addition, all running queries are aborted.
 This has the following benefits for customers: (a) it makes it technically impossible for Snowflake to comply with requests for access to customer data, (b) the customer can actively mitigate data breaches and limit data exfiltration, and (c) it gives the customer full control over data lifecycle.

 Customer-managed keys are a primary component of Tri-Secret Secure, a Snowflake Enterprise Edition for Sensitive Data (ESD) feature.
-To enable it for your ESD account, you need to first create a key in your AWS KMS account and then contact Snowflake Support with the key.
+To enable Tri-Secret Secure for your ESD account, you need to first create a key in AWS KMS (in your AWS account) and then contact Snowflake Support.

 We want to thank Difei Zhang for his contributions to this project.